 The ruse worked: as the slimy worm cast its coils around young John and squeezed, the spikes pierced its sides and it fell writhing into the river and died.
 However, the first thing to meet the hero as he returned home was not his hunting dog, as he had planned, but his own aged father.
 As he was now clearly unable to fulfill the condition of the Wise Woman, the curse descended on the Lambtons as she had foretold.

 I once read an entertaining book, 'The Great Orm of Loch Ness' by F.W.
 Holiday (1968), which claimed that the Loch Ness Monster not only exists, but is an enormous mollusc.
 The author pointed out that many accounts of sea-serpents and lake monsters describe them as possessing hairy manes: 'Virgil had never heard of the Loch Ness Orm, yet he wrote: "Look, from Tenedos there come down through the quiet sea two serpents in enormous coils, moving through the sea, and together they direct themselves to the strand, their chests held up between the waves and their blood-red manes are held up above the waves." ' Holliday suggests the revulsion which people who've 'seen' the LNM claim to have felt could be explained if the creature were in fact a giant mollusc.
 He continues, 'Some sea-slugs do in fact have a substance resembling hair or fur.
 It is known as cerata.'
-Hmmm!
-Be that as it may, I quite like the idea of 'Nessie' as perhaps our last surviving slimy Lindworm.
-Here's another Danish tale, about a maned serpent.
+Be that as it may, I do love the idea of 'Nessie' as perhaps our last surviving slimy Lindworm.
+Here's another Danish tale, featuring a maned serpent.